rbartelme/rstudio-stats/lessons/Lesson1_Probability_Regression.md

 Some basic rules
   1. The sum of all probabilities for a set of outcomes will always equal 1
   2. In fair probabilities (think a regular coin) the probability of all events is equal
+  3. The sample space is where we consider all probable outcomes of a given scenario

 ```R
 set.seed(5)